 Recognizing that there are multiple needs in the expansive and varied autism community, the focus of Autism Speaks Family Services Community Grants is on proposals that serve to build the field of services for individuals with autism and expand the capacity to effectively serve this growing community.
 Organizations interested in submitting an application must address one of the three areas of need.
 Successful applicants will apply grant funding to support new programs or the expansion of existing projects.

-Since 2007, Autism Speaks has awarded close to $3.7 million in Community Grants to 172 organizations across the country.
+Since 2007, Autism Speaks has awarded over $4 million in Community Grants to 183 organizations across the country.

 Click here for answers to Frequently Asked Questions about our Community Grants program.